lalebdi/JavaScriptDataScrutures/README.md

                         5- How should I label the important pieces of the data that are a part of the problem?

 2. Concete Examples:
+  Coming up with examples can help you understand the problem.
+Examples also provide sanity checks that your solution works how it should.
+(User Stories or Unit Tests)